regzo2/VRCFaceTracking-Documentation/docs/source/ware/quest_pro.rst

 Common Issues (and How to Solve Them)
 =====================================

-- ALXR/ALVR methods: "[ERROR] No connection could be made because the target machine actively refused it"
+- **ALXR/ALVR methods: "[ERROR] No connection could be made because the target machine actively refused it"**

   - Cause: The ALXR VRCFT server is not running.
+  - Solution: Review the ALXR window client commandline output.
+Usually the problem is related to missing a step in :ref:`link/airlink setup`, and the text output may make it clear as to what step exactly was forgotten.

+- **OpenXR VRCFT module method: VRCFaceTracking program isn't starting at all**

+  - Cause: You need to unblock the custom module .dll that you put in CustomLibs.
+  - Solution: See :ref:`unblocking downloaded dynamic link libraries`

-- OpenXR VRCFT module method: "[QuestOpenXR] Failed to GetFaceExpressionWeightsFB"
+- **OpenXR VRCFT module method: "[QuestOpenXR] Failed to GetFaceExpressionWeightsFB"**

   - Cause: There is some permission in the setup that was not set correctly.
-  - Solution: Re-run through the :ref:`Startup Procedure`.
+  - Solution: *Carefully* re-run through the :ref:`link/airlink setup`, paying careful attention to all the steps before the method split.

-- "I 100% made sure I followed all setup correctly and I'm **not getting any visible errors anywhere**, but VRC only receives 0 values for all parameters"
+- **"I 100% made sure I followed all setup correctly and I'm *not getting any visible errors anywhere*, but VRC only receives 0 values for all parameters (and VRC loaded a non-zero number of parameters from config)"**

   - Solution: Try toggling the eye and face tracking enables in the headset settings.

+- **Oculus Link/Airlink: My playspace calibration resets if I take off the headset.**

+  - Cause: When the Quest headset enters sleep mode after detecting you have taken off the headset, it loses it's original reference space to which the SteamVR space was calibrated to.
+  - Solution: Download the `Meta Quest Developer Hub <https://developer.oculus.com/documentation/unity/ts-odh/>`_ and follow the instructions for *Connect Headset to MQDH* and *Disable proximity sensor and guardian*.
+    This will prevent the headset from entering sleep, but does mean your headset stays fully active even if you take it off.